 These results suggest some companies may be navigating the reputational terrain better than others, perhaps due to brand strength, crisis management, or timing of DEI changes.

-These results are harder to interpret, either due to unknown DEI policy activity or limited media attention.
+These results are harder to interpret, either due to unknown DEI activity or limited media attention on how DEI policies and programs are evolving amid new legal challenges and changing industrial guidance documents on compliance and fairness.

 While outliers exist, the prevailing trend is clear: maintaining a DEI commitment correlates with increased attractiveness among the informed public.

-In the context of employer branding, these findings underscore a growing reality: inclusion remains a competitive advantage—and the public is watching.
+In the context of employer branding, these findings underscore a growing reality: DEI programs remain central to organizational credibility, and inclusion continues to be a competitive advantage in a climate where the public expects transparency, accountability, and genuine efforts toward advancing equality.